Kenyatta cleared to run in Kenya vote despite charges

 The vote in March also includes parliamentary and regional elections in a country of 40 million people where tribal links still have a big influence on voters’ political allegiances.

-Issues such as the ICC or High Court cases do not usually sway the majority of voters’ opinions, and Kenyatta’s popularity soared among his tribe when he was indicted by the ICC in January last year.
+Issues such as ICC or High Court cases do not usually sway the majority of voters’ opinions and Kenyatta’s popularity soared among his tribe when he was indicted by the ICC in January last year.

 However, several Western powers face a dilemma over what to do if Kenyatta wins the election, warning it cannot be business as usual when dealing with an ICC indictee.